 Hawaii Income Tax Withholding

-Hawaii requires employers to withhold state income tax from their employees' wages and to remit the amounts withheld to the Department of Taxation.
+Hawaii law requires employers to withhold state income tax from employees' wages and remit the amounts withheld to the Department of Taxation.

 Every employer that has one or more employees in Hawaii must withhold income tax from the wages of both resident and nonresident employees for services performed in Hawaii.
 However, residents may receive a credit against their Hawaii income tax for income taxes paid to another state.